Panthers bounce back with win over Salina South

-Derby bounced back from a commanding loss to Andover Central on Feb.
+Derby bounced back from a lopsided loss to Andover Central on Feb.
 8 with a 72-53 win over Salina South on Feb.
 11.

 Senior Deshawne Titus led the Panthers with 20 points while both senior Trent Parke and junior Kaeson Fisher-Brown scored 14 points apiece.

-The three-ball was falling for Derby and hit 11 on the night led by Titus with six.
+The three-ball was falling for Derby.
+The team hit 11 on the night, led by Titus with six.

 Derby jumped out to an early lead, but some carelessness with the basketball allowed the Cougars to pull within two at 13-11 in the first quarter.